-Writing two weighty and detailed books of this seriousness and length is no small achievement.
-I congratulate the authors for using the history of ideas to illuminate the wrong turnings of the past and to identify the sources of current problems.
+Writing two books of this seriousness and length is no small achievement.
+They try to use the history of ideas to illuminate the wrong turnings of the past and to identify the sources of current problems.
 Surely this demonstrates that the history of economic thought is not merely a dusty obsession with old texts: it can have a great deal of instructive relevance for today.
-Given the seriousness of the malady afflicting our discipline, I hope that these volumes get the attention they deserve.
+I know that their authors and I share not only a concern with the present state of economics but also we are jointly preoccupied with the question of the boundaries of economics and the other social sciences.
+In that respect I found much interesting and valuable material in these two books (Hodgson 2001).3

-I accepted the invitation to review these two volumes because I know that their authors and I share not only a concern with the present state of economics but also we are jointly preoccupied with the question of the boundaries of economics and the other social sciences.
-In that respect I found a great of interesting and valuable material in these two books.
-Hence I do not regret my decision.
-I also wish to thank them for their generous acknowledgement of one of my own books in this area (Hodgson 2001).
+&lt;sup>3 I wish to thank them for their generous acknowledgement of one of my own books in this area (Hodgson 2001).

-It may thus appear ungracious of me to assume a critical tone.
 But despite many strong points I believe that much of the central line of reasoning is deficient or wrong.
 In the following section I outline what I understand to be the main features of their long argument.
 Subsequently I shall explain why I think that several key claims are flawed.
 At later stages I shall introduce alternative diagnoses and consider other possible remedies.